 straightforward approach might be to place every potential

-repository user into a new svn
+repository user into a new svn group, and

 make the repository wholly owned by that group.
 But even that's